Unitech/pm2/README.md

 When an app is started with the -i <worker number> option, the **cluster** mode is enabled.

-With the cluster mode, PM2 enable load balancing between each worker.
+With the cluster mode, PM2 enables load balancing between each worker.
-Each HTTP/TCP/UDP request will be forwarded to a specific process at a time.
+Each HTTP/TCP/UDP request will be forwarded to one specific process at a time.

 ```bash
 $ pm2 start app.js -i max  # Enable load-balancer and cluster features